ttalvitie/browservice/README.md

 make -j5
 ```

-After the build has completed, it will ask you to set the SUID permissions for `chrome-sandbox` binary to enable the sandbox features of Chromium:
+After the build has completed, it will ask you to set the SUID permissions for the `chrome-sandbox` binary to enable the sandbox features of Chromium:

 ```
 sudo chown root:root release/bin/chrome-sandbox && sudo chmod 4755 release/bin/chrome-sandbox